 The safest option would be to wait it out.
 I had infinite patience.
 Having a six-year-old will do that to a person.
 Yet it was the same six-year-old that prevented me from staying too long.
 If I didn’t return soon, he would come looking for me.
 As much as I scolded him for leaving the house without me, he was inquisitive by nature and it wouldn’t be long until the forest called to him.
 He knew I was here, and he wouldn’t be able to resist the opportunity to let his own wolf free, to hunt me down.
 Hide and seek was a favourite of his, appealing to both the child within him and his growing wolf companion.

 My mind made up, I slowly poked my nose out of the bush, careful to keep my belly low to the ground and my tail tucked in.

-Before he could secure me to the ground with his body, I flipped underneath him so I was laying on my back, my stomach protected by his body so that he couldn't strike it and went to use my claws on his face.
-I couldn't fight, but I had been enough girlish scraps as a teenager to know that I could scratch and pull hair with the best of them.
+Before he could secure me to the ground with his body, I flipped underneath him so I was lying on my back, my stomach protected by his body so he couldn’t strike it and went to use my claws on his face.
+I couldn’t fight him and hope to win, but I had been through enough girlish scraps as a teenager to know that I could scratch and pull hair with the best of them.